Setting Up Your "Naked" Domain

 - Configure the A Record towards 18.104.22.168.

 - Any other A Records not pointing to Unbounce's IP can impact and conflict with our A Record and the functionality of this naked domain.
 We recommend removing any additional A Records.

-It'll take a little while (up to 48 hours) for the change to propagate, but once it has the 'naked' domain will be directed to your "www." subdomain.
+- CNAME records can take a few days to propagate, but once it’s propagated, your “naked” domain will be directed to your "www." subdomain.

 Unbounce provides SSL to your page via the CNAME you placed into your subdomain.
 Because our SSL certificates are handled via the CNAME records, SSL certificates are only applied to a subdomain (e.g. www.mysite.com), rather than a naked domain (e.g. mysite.com).

 This is because CNAME cannot be placed at the root domain level since the root domain must point to an IP address.